GAMMA: Generalizable Alignment via Multi-task and Manipulation-Augmented Training for AI-Generated Image Detection: Abstract

 \section{Abstract}

-With generative models becoming increasingly sophisticated and diverse, detecting AI-generated images has become increasingly challenging.
-While existing AI-genereted Image detectors achieve promising performance on in-distribution generated images, their generalization to unseen generative models remains limited.
-This limitation is largely attributed to their reliance on generation-specific artifacts, such as stylistic priors and compression patterns.
-To address these limitations, we propose \textbf{GAMMA}, a novel training framework designed to reduce domain bias and enhance semantic alignment.
-GAMMA introduces diverse manipulation strategies, such as inpainting-based manipulation and semantics-preserving perturbations, to ensure consistency between manipulated and authentic content.
-We employ multi-task supervision with dual segmentation heads and a classification head, enabling pixel-level source attribution across diverse generative domains.
-In addition, a reverse cross-attention mechanism is introduced to allow the segmentation heads to guide and correct biased representations in the classification branch.
-Our method achieves state-of-the-art generalization performance on the GenImage benchmark, imporving accuracy by 5.8\%, but also maintains strong robustness on newly released generative model such as GPT-4o.
+With the rapid advancement of generative models, detecting AI-generated images has become increasingly challenging.
+Although existing detectors achieve strong results on in-distribution samples, their generalization to unseen models remains limited, largely due to reliance on generation-specific biases such as image degradations, format inconsistencies, and dataset or model priors.
+To address these limitations, we propose \textbf{GAMMA}, a novel training framework that improves detector generalization through manipulated image augmentation and multi-task supervision.
+Manipulated images are introduced to alleviate generation-specific bias: inpainting maintains semantic fidelity but may introduce structural bias, whereas copy-move and splicing are model-agnostic and preserve structural plausibility while altering semantics.
+Their complementarity yields diverse and balanced samples that enhance robustness across various domains.
+A multi-task supervision scheme integrates pixel-level segmentation with image-level classification, where segmentation provides fine-grained analysis of local regions that supports more reliable global predictions.
+Furthermore, a reverse cross-attention mechanism enables segmentation to guide and refine biased representations in the classification branch.
+Extensive experiments demonstrate that GAMMA achieves state-of-the-art generalization on the GenImage benchmark, surpassing the prior best by 5.8\%, while maintaining strong performance on emerging models such as GPT-4o.